Trams in Cannes: Disaster and decline

 On 23 March 1924 the depot was destroyed by a fire and 18 cars (out of 31) was considered irrecoverable.
 To re-establish service, ten cars were rented from the Tramway de Nice and relinquished for the winter running.
-To maintain a level of service the CTC bought second hand tramcars, 4 from Melun and 8 from Seygne-sur-Mer.
+To maintain a level of service the CTC bought second hand tramcars, 4 from Melun and 8 from La Seyne-sur-Mer.

 This situation made that the Tramway de Cannes' fleet was made of divers stock or poor quality and average speed was low.
 The first modern bus services began to operate.
 This made the tramway company's financial situation bad and on 30 March 1927 the CTC was authorised to run its bus service.
 6 Saurer and 6 Berliet buses were used to complete tramway services.

 Competition was ferocious and the CTC was forced to replace all its trams by buses.
 Tramways between Cannes (La Source) and Antibes and from La Boca to Mandelieu were bused on 1 December 1930.
 The city-centre lines disappeared on 11 May 1933.